Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 Notes:

 - If the destination is `Multilocation { parents: 1, interior: Here }`, the message will be routed through UMP.
 The UMP channel is available by default.
 - If the destination is `Multilocation { parents: 1, interior: X1(Parachain(para_id)) }` the message will be routed through XCMP.
-As of today, A HRMP channel should be established before the message can be routed.
+As of today, an HRMP channel should be established before the message can be routed.

 ---